commercelayer/commercelayer-docs-api/resources/skus/README.md

 ---
-description: The SKU object and its fields
+description: The sku object and its fields
 ---

 # Skus